murdock-ng/murdock/README.md

   - Authorization callback URL: `http://localhost:8000`

-You can specify a custom Docker image using the `MURDOCK_DOCKER_IMAGE`, if eventually your `build.sh` requires extra tools.
+You can specify a custom Docker image using the `MURDOCK_DOCKER_IMAGE`, if eventually your murdock script requires extra tools.
 This image should derive from `riot/murdock` to be sure Murdock is installed.

 Build the React application: